 Keyboard Shortcuts

-Custom or default key combinations used in live streaming software (like OBS, vMix, or Streamlabs) to trigger functions like starting/stopping the stream, switching scenes, or muting audio.
+Custom or default key combinations are used in live streaming software (like OBS, vMix, or Streamlabs) to trigger functions like starting/stopping the stream, switching scenes, or muting the audio.

 Kbps (Kilobits per Second)